bryanbibat/html5shootemupinanafternoon/manuscript/appendix.md

     ![](images/cloud9_setup.png)

 4. To view our app, Cloud9 directs traffic to one port and IP address defined by the `PORT` and `IP` env variables respectively.
-Open `gruntfile.js`, modify the `connect` options accordingly, then run `grunt --force` to start the app and ignore the `grunt-open` error:
+Open `gruntfile.js`, modify the `connect` options accordingly:

     {linenos=off,lang="js"}
     ~~~~~~~~